What is App Store Optimization (ASO) for Games?

-When it comes to localizing the app title, you need to be careful and make sure to use important keywords that express the app’s core features toward the beginning of their title tags.
+When it comes to localizing the app name, you need to be careful and make sure to use important keywords that express the app’s core features toward the beginning of their title tags.
 The process of localizing an app listing for another country looks a lot like your ASO process in English.

 - How are users looking for your app or apps with similar or related features?

 - What keywords and phrases do Apple and Google see as relevant?

 - What are your app’s most important or distinguishing features?

 - What words and phrases work together to provide the largest, relevant app store search coverage?

 How to boost your ASO for Games with ease

 After so much discussion on all the best practices for ASO of games, it is important to look for tools as being a game developer/marketer, you cannot find time to do everything manually.
 In the marketing world, one should rely on automation wherever possible and an ASO tool can come in very handy in this case.

 Here are some features of App Radar that make it the perfect tool for ASO of games: